junxit/us-congress-bills-116/bill.md

 >         - **(cc)** the Committee on Appropriations of the House of Representatives; and
 >         - **(dd)** the Committee on Natural Resources of the House of Representatives.
 >     - **(iii)** *Subsequent funding awards* After approval by Congress of an initial award of preconstruction or construction funding for an eligible desalination project under clause (ii), the Commissioner of Reclamation may award additional preconstruction or construction funding, respectively, for the eligible desalination project without further congressional approval.
+>   - **(G)** *Total dollar cap* The Secretary shall not impose a total dollar cap on Federal contributions for individual desalination projects receiving funding under this paragraph.

 ## § 3.
 Prioritization for projects